AdvancedResearch

 2. Use it directly to make decisions about the future

 Unfortunately, we humans have yet to explore the stars, so it could take hundreds of years before a such piece of knowledge becomes useful.
 It also does not say how likely you would expect to see alien civilizations in a flat reference class.
-Such civilizations could be rare anyway, and then a such prediction would not be that useful.
+Such civilizations could be rare anyway, and this would make a such prediction not that useful.

 Communication problems due to selection effects